How to Create Abstract Ink Wash Landscapes — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 3If you want to add a touch of color, you can use diluted colored inks or even watercolor paints after the black ink has dried.
+Apply them sparingly to complement the monochrome landscape, perhaps as a subtle sunset glow or a hint of distant foliage.

 • 4Clean your brushes thoroughly between washes to prevent muddying your colors.
+A quick rinse in your water container and a gentle blot on a paper towel will ensure your greys remain distinct and vibrant.

 Related Activities You Might Enjoy